-Pence to visit hurricane-ravaged Texas
+Pence visits hurricane-ravaged Texas

 Story highlights

-- Pence will visit the Corpus Christi area
+- Pence visited the Corpus Christi area

 - It is not the first time Pence has visited natural-disaster ravaged regions

-(CNN)Vice President Mike Pence will travel to hurricane-struck Texas on Thursday to meet with Texans affected by the storm, his office said in a statement.
+(CNN)Vice President Mike Pence traveled to hurricane-struck Texas on Thursday and met with Texans affected by the storm.

-He will visit the Corpus Christi area, which was the point of initial landfall for Hurricane Harvey in that state.
+He visited the Corpus Christi area, which was the point of initial landfall for Hurricane Harvey in the state.

-Secretary of Labor Alexander Acosta, Secretary of Transportation Elaine Chao, Secretary of Energy Rick Perry, Secretary of Veterans Affairs David Shulkin and acting Secretary of Homeland Security Elaine Duke will all ride Air Force Two with the vice president to Texas.
+Secretary of Labor Alexander Acosta, Secretary of Transportation Elaine Chao, Secretary of Energy Rick Perry, Secretary of Veterans Affairs David Shulkin and acting Secretary of Homeland Security Elaine Duke rode on Air Force Two with the vice president to Texas.

+Under the blistering heat of open Texas skies, Pence made his first stop of the day in Rockport, where he was joined by Texas Gov. Greg Abbott.
+Pence stopped by a church that was badly damaged by the storm, First Baptist Church, where he was joined by evangelical pastor Franklin Graham.

+The Cabinet secretaries and the vice president joined Graham in prayer, bowing their heads along with about 100 people from local congregations.

+As he shook hands after the short remarks, a few people broke down in tears as they hugged the vice president and shook hands.
+Many offerings of "God bless you" passed through the crowd.
+Pence looked flushed and emotional.

+At another stop down the road in Rockport, Pence rolled up his sleeves as he met with victims of the storm whose homes were badly damaged.
+At one young couple's house, Pence pulled on blue work gloves and dragged tree branches out of a front lawn, sweat dripping down his nose.

-On Tuesday, President Donald Trump visited Corpus Christi and Austin, Texas, as he met with federal, state, and local officials about the ongoing rescue and recovery efforts after Hurricane Harvey made landfall over the weekend.
+On Tuesday, Trump visited Corpus Christi and Austin as he met with federal, state and local officials about the ongoing rescue and recovery efforts after Hurricane Harvey made landfall over the weekend.

-When aides advised Trump that visiting the hardest-hit areas would divert important resources from the recovery efforts, he settled upon Corpus Christi, the coastal city which was spared the brunt of the damage.
+When aides advised Trump that visiting the hardest-hit areas would divert important resources from the recovery efforts, he settled on Corpus Christi, the coastal city which was spared the brunt of the damage.

 It is not the first time Pence has visited natural-disaster ravaged regions.
 In August 2016, when he was governor of Indiana, he paused campaigning on the Trump ticket to visit regions of his state that were hit by tornadoes.